Inspiration

 If someone is charismatic, and you want them on your team, be sure to get this person in contact with you so that they can become a part of your network.

 Leaders need to be strong communicators and, especially in a high-pressure leadership role, act as the glue that unites the world around them.
-Possessing a combination of personality traits and leadership skills that define charisma can turn any leadership into a transformational leadership that will go on to change the world.
+Possessing a combination of personality traits and impactful leadership skills can turn any leadership into a transformational one that will go on to change the world.

 young businessman with four colleagues walking